 For wider information about public health careers (including Environmental Health careers), please visit PHORCaST, the Public Health Online Resource in Careers, Skills and Training.

-Steps to becoming an EHP
+- I want to be an EHP

-Further professional development
+|Further professional development

 For the CIEH members, there are plenty of opportunities to get involved in the work of the CIEH.

 Conducting a piece of research is an excellent way of developing your own knowledge, while also supporting the whole profession by contributing to the environmental health evidence base.

 The ultimate accolade, for those who have made an outstanding contribution to the profession, is to be awarded a Fellowship by the CIEH Council.